patromi/ImageProject/README.md

 ## Authorization

-For successful authentication, the following must be entered Header Authorization with value "Bearer {your token}"
+For successful authentication, You must send the Authorization header with the value "Bearer {your token}"

 ## Functionality